dibyendumajumdar/ravi-compiler/examples/README.md

 # Examples

 This folder contains examples of code that can be compiled AOT and run via Ravi.
+Note that these examples can also be JIT compiled - for an example of how that works, please see [21_matrixmul.lua](https://github.com/dibyendumajumdar/ravi/blob/master/tests/comptests/inputs/21_matrixmul.lua).

 The examples assume that Ravi and Ravi Compiler have been built in parallel folders, and the executables are available in `build` folders.